Certified Security Doors RvE doors in wood and wood-aluminum protect you and your environment

 Certified Safety without Weak Spots Frame, glass and fitting as a unit

-We manufacture certified security doors made of wood and wood-aluminum of resistance classes RC2 to RC4 (DIN EN 1627) also with bullet resistance FB4 (DIN EN 1522) and fire protection up to T90.
 Frame construction, security glazing and fittings are perfectly coordinated with one another by us.
 Our security elements not merely provide high passive protection against burglary and theft for your property.
 They also fit almost invisibly into the respective architectural concept and go hand in hand with improved thermal insulation and sound insulation.
-We also provide barrier-free versions with a flat threshold up to resistance class RC4.
-Active security is provided by combinations with electrical alarm devices, that can be visibly or invisibly integrated.
+Active security is provided by combinations with electrical alarm devices that we can integrate in visible or concealed version.
+We manufacture window elements also in flood-resistant design up to resistance class RC3.
+Our innovative special solutions include tilt-and-turn vertical sliding windows of resistance class RC3.

-RvE doors for more security – for you, your family and your employees.
+RvE windows for more security - for you, your family and your employees.

 Premium Products with Verification Certified and recommended